ksheumaker/homeassistant-aerogarden/README.md

 # homeassistant-aerogarden
 This is a custom component for [Home Assistant](http://home-assistant.io) that adds support for the Miracle Grow [AeroGarden](http://www.aerogarden.com) Wifi hydroponic gardens.

+# !!UPDATE!!
+I no longer have an aerogarden, and don't use this component anymore - so I can't verify if it works or not.
+Sorry about that, but looking for someone that would want to take this on, and take over any development.

 ## Background
 This was done without help from the AeroGarden people.
 As far as I can tell they post no public API.
 I took inspiration and code from the code in this [forum post by epotex](https://community.home-assistant.io/t/first-timer-trying-to-convert-a-working-script-to-create-support-for-a-new-platform).